 Look up a contractor's license.

-Before applying for a permit, you should review the flow chart for construction documents to see what documentation is required.
+Before applying for a permit, you should review the flow chart for construction documents and it is recommended to contact each of the following departments individually : Engineering/Wetlands , Zoning , Planning , Economic Development for their departmental requirements

 Forms are available from the department's permits and forms page.
 Payment and any necessary documentation must accompany the application.